caseyamcl/phpoaipmh/README.md

         }
     }

-Then drop the `src` folder into your application and use a PSR-0 autoloader to include the files.
+**Manually** - Download the source code, drop the `src` folder into your application, and use a PSR-0 autoloader to include the files.

 Usage